JacobFV/ant-world/README.md

-# SMAE - Social Multi-Agent Environment
+# smae - Social Multi-Agent Environment

 Cooperation, competition, and communication in a 3-dimensional grid-world environment provided as a `gym.Environment`.